 “One hydraulics manufacturer we work with has created an automated standard design template for its products that can be customised for each client’s requirements.
 With less time wasted going back and forth, and fewer mistakes, they have increased productivity by 40 per cent and revenues by 150 per cent, without increasing headcount.”

-Humans vs. robots
+Improving productivity: humans vs. robots

-While new technologies, such as automation and robotics, can undoubtedly increase output, concerns have been raised about the impact their increased presence in the workplace will have on labour relations, and ultimately on the discretionary human effort that drives higher output.
+While new technologies, such as automation and robotics, can undoubtedly increase efficiency and output, concerns have been raised about the impact their increased presence in the workplace will have on labour relations, and ultimately on the discretionary human effort that drives higher output.

 Director Mark Cowin says: “Investing in new machinery is one small piece of the productivity puzzle.
 Those involved in the actual performance of a task are more qualified than anyone else in the business to tell you how things actually work, not how it should work.
 Spending money on new machinery without understanding the difference it will make throughout the whole business is the single worst and most common mistake made.
 Be wise enough to invest in people as much as plant.”